apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 Reasons for how this can happen:

 * Network partitions without an appropriate downing provider
-* Mistakes in the deployment process leading to two separate Akka Clusters
+* Mistakes in the deployment process leading to two separate Pekko Clusters
 * Timing issues between removing members from the Cluster on one side of a network partition and shutting them down on the other side

 A lease can be a final backup that means that each shard won't create child entity actors unless it has the lease.